maddinpsy/spiritislandweb/Readme.md

 - [ ] Spirits from all extensions
 - [ ] choose which extensions, before game start
 - [ ] Options to add custom spirits
+- [ ] Remove Presence from board, increases the destryed presence counter
+- [ ] Played cards, increase the element counter

 ### Display tokens on board